do-team/endleg/README.md

 Main components are:
 --------------------
+[User init](https://github.com/do-team/endleg-init) - after user succesfully registered the account and confirmed, user is set into DynamoDB.
 [Order entry](https://github.com/do-team/endleg-in) - this processes user's card order and saves them into DynamoDB.
 Sets a flag to "ready".
 [Scheduled batch](https://github.com/do-team/endleg-batch) - create pairs of users (set a flag "fight" for half of users).
 Flagging in DynamoDB will trigger next function.
 [Fight processing](https://github.com/do-team/endleg-clash) - direct comparison of two players (take one "fight" flag and one "ready" flag, then set flag to "wait").
 Saves result to score table.